knutnergaard/smufolib/docs/index.rst

 **And much more!**

 SMufoLib is a lightweight Python library for working with fonts that follow the `Standard Music Font Layout <https://w3c.github.io/smufl/latest/>`_ (SMuFL).
+It builds on the defcon-based reference implementation of the `FontParts
+<https://fontparts.robotools.dev/en/stable/index.html>`_ API and operates directly on
-Built on top of the `FontParts <https://fontparts.robotools.dev/en/stable/index.html>`_ API, it extends the `Unified Font Object <https://unifiedfontobject.org>`_ (UFO) format with SMuFL-aware tools for music font design, scripting and metadata management — all from the command line, without requiring a GUI font editor.
+the `Unified Font Object <https://unifiedfontobject.org>`_ (UFO) format -- a cross-platform, application-independent standard for representing font source data.
+SMufoLib extends these foundations with SMuFL-aware tools for music font design, scripting and metadata management — all from the command line, without requiring a GUI font editor.

 .. toctree::
    :maxdepth: 1